xstaticxgpx/zmqpush/README.md

 Details
 =======

 `stdin_queuer()` is configured to epoll on sys.stdin, with a timeout after 50ms.
-When input is detected, a for loop is initiated to pull all available lines into the queue.
+When input is detected, a `for line in sys.stdin` loop is initiated to pull all available lines into the queue.

-A `yield` is given after every message from stdin is queued to allow `zmq_pusher()` to pick up the message out of the queue and quickly ship it through the ZeroMQ socket.
+A `yield` is given after every message from stdin is queued to allow `zmq_pusher()` to pick up the message out of the queue (or attempt the drain the filled socket buffer) and quickly ship it through the ZeroMQ socket.
 This allows continuous streams of stdin to be worked on asynchronously.

-If not input is detected by the epoll, `stdin_queuer()` yields to `zmq_pusher()`, which allows `zmq_pusher()` to clear the queue (without needing to wait for the yield during `for line in sys.stdin` (which is normally a blocking call)
+If no input is detected by the epoll, `stdin_queuer()` simply yields, which allows `zmq_pusher()` to clear the queue without needing to wait for the yield in `for line in sys.stdin` - which is a blocking call.